Nutrition

 Instructions

-• In a bowl, combine melted butter, sugar and vanilla.
+- In a bowl, combine melted butter, sugar, vanilla and pumpkin puree.

 Equipment